 Charitable IRA Rollover

-The federal government recently extended legislation that makes it more attractive for certain donors to support nonprofits like the TMS Foundation with funds from an Individual Retirement Account (IRA).
-If you are 70 ½ years old or older, you can transfer your 2016 required mandatory deduction to charity at any time.
-The donation then counts as your required minimum distribution.
+The federal government recently extended legislation that makes it more attractive for certain donors to support nonprofits, like the TMS Foundation, with funds from an Individual Retirement Account (IRA).
+An IRA charitable rollover is an opportunity to transfer up to $100,000 each year to charity without it being treated as a taxable distribution.